The beauty industry has experienced a radical shift in the past five years. We can thank Instagram for that.

 The launch of Glossier was a major catalyst for independent brands, legitimizing photogenic packaging and opening the door for direct-to-consumer beauty.

-There's no escaping the fact that the millennial generation's coming of age has had a ripple effect on consumer habits as we once knew them.
+#The Winds of Change There's no escaping the fact that the millennial generation's coming of age has had a ripple effect on consumer habits as we once knew them.
 No industry was spared, and all businesses had to adjust the way they market to people.
 Established norms were rendered obsolete once social media invaded every single facet of our lives.
 Millennials were leading the charge with fresh perspectives, ideas, values, and ambitions.

 The beauty industry took a particularly huge hit, as the rise of influencers and digital mediums began encroaching on age-old conventions.
 Social media's sudden preponderance threw a wrench in well-oiled engines, and famous beauty behemoths —beloved by this generation's mothers— found themselves in a precarious position.
 The category was shifting and adapting was vital to survival, but getting a colossal machine in gear can be, um, challenging.